 SLS is funded from the Student Activities fee, so our services are available at no additional charge to eligible students.
 However, students will be responsible for paying any court filing fees or court costs.

 SLS individualized services are available to currently enrolled UNC Charlotte students who have paid the Student Activities fee as part of their on-campus, degree-seeking programs.
-Distance Education, Continuing Education, and any other enrolled students who are not required to pay the Student Activities fee are ineligible for SLS assistance.

 Current Services

-SLS provides legal advice and limited representation (primarily in the form of document preparation) to students in various areas of the law, including landlord-tenant, consumer disputes, expungements of criminal records, domestic violence, uncontested divorces, and more.
+SLS provides legal advice and limited representation (primarily in the form of document preparation) to students in various areas of the law, including landlord-tenant disputes, expungements of NC criminal records, minor traffic citations, powers of attorney, and more.
 We also provide notary services at no additional cost to students.
-If your student’s issue involves an area of law that we do not practice or one of the conflict cases listed above, then we may still be able to provide them with a referral and/or legal resources.

 Client Confidentiality